RadiologyInfo - The radiology information resource for patients

 Benefits

-• No radiation remains in a patient's body after an x-ray examination.
+• No radiation stays in your body after an x-ray exam.

-• X-rays usually have no side effects.
+• X-rays usually have no side effects in the typical diagnostic range for this exam.

 • Because x-ray imaging is fast and easy, it is particularly useful in emergency diagnosis and treatment.